 - a.
 Severe cracks are not evident.
 (X) - b.
 Ceilings & floors are not sloping or sagging beyond their intended design.
 (X) - c.
-Posts, beams, supports for portable classrooms, ramps, and other structural
+Posts, beams, supports for portable classrooms, ramps, and other structural building members appear to be intact, secure and functional as designed.
+(X) - d.

-- d.
 There is no visible evidence of severe cracks, dry rot, mold, or damage that undermines the structural components.
 (X) - e.
 Other